Political divisions of Russia: Municipal divisions

-All of the federal subjects are grouped into eight federal districts, each administered by an envoy appointed by the President of Russia.
-Federal districts' envoys serve as liaisons between the federal subjects and the federal government and are primarily responsible for overseeing the compliance of the federal subjects with the federal laws.

 Economic regions

 For economic and statistical purposes the federal subjects are grouped into twelve economic regions.
 Economic regions and their parts sharing common economic trends are in turn grouped into economic zones and macrozones.

 Military districts

 In order for the Armed Forces to provide an efficient management of military units, their training, and other operational activities, the federal subjects are grouped into five military districts.
 Each military district operates under the command of the district headquarters, headed by the district commander, and is subordinated to the General Staff of the Armed Forces of the Russian Federation.